machaqueso/AzureDevEnv/README.md

 # AzureDevEnv
-Visual Studio essentials (which is free) includes a free Azure benefit of $25/month for 1 year.
-This document explains how to use this benefit to spin up a virtual machine where you can install either Visual Studio Community or VSCode and work completely on the cloud!
+Visual Studio Dev Essentials (which is free) includes $25/month of Azure credits for 1 year.
+This document explains how to use this benefit to spin up a virtual development environment and work on the cloud for free!

 ## Requirements
 * Computer with internet access